CFSAN-Biostatistics/snp-pipeline/docs/cmd_ref.rst

                            configuration file used for each run is copied into the log directory, capturing the parameters used during the run.

-    -Q "torque"    : Job queue manager for remote parallel job execution in an HPC environment.
+    -Q torque|grid : Job queue manager for remote parallel job execution in an HPC environment.
-                     Currently only "torque" is supported.
+                     Currently "torque" and "grid" are supported.
 If not specified, the pipeline will execute locally.

     -o DIR         : Output directory for the snp list, snp matrix, and reference snp files.
                      Additional subdirectories are automatically created under the output